charles-fox/DGOD/README.md

 python train_driving_dgfcos.py --exp dg --source_domains ABC  --target_domains I --weights_folder ABC2I --weights_file abc2i_dgfcos --reg_weights 0.5 0.5 0.5 0.05 0.0001
 ```

 It is important to note that, 'dg' mode needs more than one source domains else it might run into errors.
+(It is meaningless to try to learn DG features from a single source dataset).